JackLumers/Top-Down-Shooter-Sample/README.md

 # Used assets
 * [Cinemachine](https://docs.unity3d.com/Packages/com.unity.cinemachine@2.3/manual/index.html) package for simple camera setup.
 * [UniTask](https://github.com/Cysharp/UniTask).
-This is technically a 3d party solution, but default asynchronous code in Unity is quite painful to write and it's kinda industral standard so why not ¯\_(ツ)_/¯
+This is technically a 3d party solution, but default asynchronous code in Unity is quite painful to write.
+And UniTask is kinda industral standard so why not ¯\_(ツ)_/¯